Cuando Cubango Province: History

 Throughout much of the 1980s and 1990s, Cuando Cubango served as the location for the primary base camp of Angola's UNITA rebel movement, led by Jonas Savimbi.
 The rebel movement received support from the United States as part of the Cold War conflict against Angola's Marxist government, which was supported by the Soviet Union, Cuba and other communist states.

 Savimbi and UNITA maintained a large and clandestine base camp in the Cubando Cubango town of Jamba.
 The camp was protected by anti-aircraft weapons and included an air strip, which was used for the delivery of military and other supplies, which typically arrived from neighboring Zaire.
 The Angolan Civil War ultimately became one of the most prominent conflicts of the Cold War, with both the United States and the Soviet Union depicting its outcome as important to the global balance of power.

 Geography

 Cuando Cubango was traversed by the northwesterly line of equal latitude and longitude.
-It was located in the extreme south-east of Angola.
-To the north and north-east it bordered Moxico Province, and in the west - the provinces of Huila and Cunene.
-In the south of Cuando Cubango it bordered Namibia, and to the east - Zambia.
+It was located in the extreme southeast of Angola.
+To the north and northeast it bordered Moxico Province, and in the west, the provinces of Huila and Cunene.
+In the south of Cuando Cubango it bordered Namibia, and to the east, Zambia.